 New for 2016/17

-Following the introduction of the challenging banked slalom Ze Forest and the family fun zone Ze Balaken, this season sees the addition of Ze Cross, a fun circuit of moguls and banked turns on the Mephisto run.
-There is also a major lift expansion at Les Carroz, and a minor one at SamoŽns,
+Following the introduction of the echilarating banked slalom Ze Forest and the family fun zone Ze Balaken, this winter sees the inclusion of Ze Cross, a fun circuit of moguls and banked turns on the Mephisto run.
+There is also a major lift expansion at Les Carroz, and a smaller one at Samoens,

 New for 2015/16